 The code of ethical conduct mandates that the rights of human beings used as subjects in research be protected: risks must be minimized, written informed consent obtained, and confidentiality or anonymity maintained.
 To assure that these rights are upheld, federal legislation requires that institutions receiving federal funding for research comply with regulations from the Department of Health and Human Services (DHHS) for the protection of human research subjects.
-These regulations require that all behavioral or biomedical research involving human subjects conducted at or sponsored by the institutional Review Board (IRB) prior to the involvement of those subjects.
+These regulations require that all behavioral or biomedical research involving human subjects conducted at or sponsored by the institution (and not exempt from the requirement) be reviewed by an Institutional Review Board (IRB) prior to the involvement of those subjects.
 The University maintains five IRBs for these purposes: one in the Division of Academic Affairs and one each in the Schools of Medicine, Dentistry, Nursing and Public Health.
 In general, research will be reviewed by the IRB associated with the researcher's home department or school; however, research involving patients at the UNC-CH hospitals must be reviewed by the IRB of the School of Medicine.